 2018

-Investments by Fair Value Level
+Invest ments by F air Val ue Level

-Investment Type Fair Value Level 1 Level 2 Level 3
+Investment Type Fa ir Value L evel 1 Le evel 2 Lev vel 3

-U.S. Treasury Securities \$116 \$116 \$ - \$ -
+U.S. Treasury Securities \$ 116 \$ 116 \$ \$

 Municipal Bonds 4 4

-Mortgage-backed Securities 1 1
+Mortgage-backed Securities 1 1 -

 Preferred Stock 243 177 53 13

 Fixed Income Mutual Funds 17,349 17,349

-Equity Securities 5,158 5,158
+Equity Securities 5,158 5,158 -

-International Equity Securities 889 889
+International Equity Securities 889 889 -

 Real Estate 233 233

 Privately Held Securities 60 60

-24,053 \$23,694 \$286 \$73
+\$ 24,053 \$ 23,694 \$ 286 \$ 73

 Investments measured at net asset value or its equivalent:

 Alternative investments 390

 Subtotal 390

-Total Investments \$24,443
+Total Investments \$ 24,443

 The custodial credit risk associated with the Foundation's cash and cash equivalents includes uncollateralized deposits, including any bank balance that is collateralized with securities held by pledging financial institutions, or by its trust department or agent, but not in the Foundation's name.
-As of June 30, 2018, the amount on deposit with the banks was \$17.7 million.
-As of June 30, 2018, the Foundation had insured deposits up to the Federal Deposit Insurance Corporation (FDIC) coverage limits totaling \$0.3 million.
+As of June 30, 2019, the amount on deposit with the banks was \$15.6 million (\$17.7 million in 2018).
+As of June 30, 2019, the Foundation had insured deposits up to the Federal Deposit Insurance Corporation (FDIC) coverage limits totaling \$0.3 million (\$0.3 million in 2018).
 Cash and cash equivalents in excess of those balances are uncollateralized.

-As of June 30, 2018, the Foundation's investments were either insured, registered, or held by the Foundation's agent in the Foundation's name, except for money market and mutual funds, which are not subject to custodial credit risk because their existence is not evidenced by securities that exist in physical or book entry form.
+As of June 30, 2019, the Foundation's investments were either insured, registered, or held by the Foundation's agent in the Foundation's name, except for money market and mutual funds, which are not subject to custodial credit risk because their existence is not evidenced by securities that exist in physical or book entry form.

 The Foundation limits the concentration of credit risk by placing a limit on the amount the investment managers may invest in any one issuer.
 No initial purchase of an equity or fixed income security in any one issuer should exceed 5% of the portion of the Foundation's assets under management by each investment manager.
 In addition, no single equity security should be greater than 10% of the market value of the Foundation's assets under management.
-As of June 30, 2018, there are no investments in any one issuer greater than 5% of total investments.
+As of June 30, 2019, there are no investments in any one issuer greater than 5% of total investments.